Details to be added as they become available.

 “Beyond NextGen”

-Paul Fontaine, Acting Associate Administrator for NextGen, FAA
+Paul Fontaine, Acting Assistant Administrator for NextGen, FAA

 Paul Fontaine is the assistant administrator for NextGen (acting) and is responsible for championing the evolution of the National Airspace System (NAS).
 He provides strategic direction and executive oversight to more than 800 federal employees in the Office of NextGen (ANG) and is responsible for implementing the air transportation system modernization, executing the aviation research portfolio, and delivering results to support the overall advancement of aviation.
 Mr. Fontaine has experience harmonizing the implementation of aviation technologies with stakeholder priorities and ensuring risks are collaboratively addressed to facilitate delivery of Next Generation Air Transportation System (NextGen) capabilities and benefits.